 To summarise then, if, as we have done here, we survey the style of writing within the theologia mystica of, for example, Dionysius, we see an attempt to hold an aporia between what cannot be ‘said’ of the ineffable through our language (‘the apophatic’) and what can be ‘shown’ through the symbolic means of, for example, liturgy and scripture (‘the cataphatic’).
 Essentially, a twofold process of ‘becoming and unbecoming’ (to use Eckhart’s later phrase) whereby we deconstruct what cannot be said before opening ourselves up to the possibility of what can be shown through the symbolic.11

 Both of these symbolic means of the tradition of theologia mystica, the liturgical and the scriptural, are unavailable to the contemporary therapist (unless they are working in an explicitly Christian and sacramental context).
-Therefore, as we proceed in our construction of a contemporary ‘mystical therapy’ we need to essay the possibility of a clinical approach that uses the means of ‘becoming and unbecoming’ without an explicitly Christian sacramental framework, and it is to this we turn next.
+Therefore, as we proceed in our construction of a contemporary ‘mystical therapy’, we need to essay the possibility of a clinical approach that uses the means of ‘becoming and unbecoming’ without an explicitly Christian sacramental framework, and it is to this we turn next.

 3. Excursus: Saying and Showing